St Martin

 There are great places to visit near St Martin including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park are great places to visit near St Martin if you like country parks.
+St Martin has some unmissable country parks nearby like Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

-There are a number of towns near St Martin including Callington, Polperro, and St Ives.
+There are a several good towns in the St Martin area like Callington, Polperro, and St Ives.

-The area around St Martin features a number of interesting airports including Cornwall Airport Newquay, and Land's End Airport.
+St Martin's best nearby airports can be found at Cornwall Airport Newquay, and Land's End Airport.

 St Martin History